Children of the Light

 A Sermon on John 8:12Read more

-In this sermon on John 8:12, Dr. Martyn Lloyd-Jones addresses one of the problems that haunts the human race, namely a lack of knowledge of self.
-Throughout time, mankind has had many opinions of what constitutes a human.
-At times, civilization has regarded mankind as being nothing more than animals that engage in all sorts of passions, hungers, and lusts.
-At other times, mankind has concerned itself solely with the biological – saying that we are slaves to our biology.
-Contrary to these ideas, Dr. Lloyd-Jones clarifies that every human being is made in the image of God and is a soul of inestimable value which will one day face a judgement of eternal consequence.
-The outcome of your soul is worth more than the whole world!
-In fact, Jesus said “What will it profit a man if he gains the whole world, yet forfeits his soul?”
+In this sermon on John 8:12 titled “Children of the Light,” Dr. Martyn Lloyd-Jones addresses one of the problems that haunts the human race, namely a lack of knowledge of self.
+Throughout time, humankind has had many opinions of what constitutes a human.
+At times, civilization has regarded humankind as being nothing more than animals that engage in all sorts of passions, hungers, and lusts.
+At other times, humankind has concerned itself solely with the biological, believing people are slaves to their biology.
+Contrary to these ideas, Dr. Lloyd-Jones clarifies that every human being is made in the image of God and is a soul of inestimable value that will one day face a judgement of eternal consequence.
+The outcome of the soul is worth more than the whole world.
+Jesus said, “What will it profit a man if he gains the whole world, yet forfeits his soul?”
 Dr. Lloyd-Jones elaborates that the time of decision is not later, but now.
-Every man will die and face Judgement.
-Seek God at a time when He may be found!
-Those who receive Christ are no longer in darkness but are called children of light.
-These children of light have a saving-knowledge of God through Jesus.
+Everyone will die and face judgement.
+Seek God at a time when He may be found.
+Those who receive Christ are no longer in darkness but are called children of light and have a saving-knowledge of God through Jesus.

 Additional Scripture Translations